foxriver76/ioBroker.denon/README.md

 ![Add Adapter](/documentation/plusAddAdapter.png)
 4. Now you can see the adapter configuration page --> type in the ip-address of your DENON AVR
 ![Adapter Configuration](/documentation/fillInIp.png)
+5. If you also want to handle the volume states in dB, make sure to select the "Volume in dB" checkbox.
-5. Click on Save & Close
+6. Click on Save & Close

 ### Network Setup of AV Receiver